AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 WHY DO SOME PEOPLE OPPOSE SELF-DIAGNOSIS?

-Some people who aren’t autistic may claim they are, and then go on to spread misinformation about autism, and/or speak over actual autistic people.
+Some non-autistic people may claim that they are, and then go on to spread misinformation about autism, and/or speak over actual autistic people.
 Their claim of being autistic gives their words a certain validity when talking about autism, which can make it extremely difficult to convince others that they are really spreading misinformation.

-Self-diagnosis isn’t the reason for why this happens.
+Self-diagnosis isn’t the reason why this happens.
 And not accepting self-diagnosis doesn’t stop this from happening either.
-People abusing self-diagnosis doesn’t mean self-diagnosis is bad.
+Non-autistic people abusing self-diagnosis doesn’t mean self-diagnosis is bad.
 It means abusing self-diagnosis is bad.

-I have witnessed self-diagnosed autistics harm autistic people.
+I have witnessed self-diagnosed autistic people harm autistic people.

-I have witnessed professionally diagnosed autistics harm autistic people.
+I have witnessed professionally diagnosed autistic people harm autistic people.

 Anyone, autistic or not, professionally diagnosed or not, needs to get well educated about autism before they start spreading any sort of autism information.
 Nobody, autistic or not, professionally diagnosed or not, should harm autistic people.